-The Botafumeiro (“censer” in Galician) is one of the most famous and popular symbols of the Cathedral of Santiago de Compostela.
-It hangs by means of a system of pulleys from the main dome of the Cathedral and swings toward the side naves.
-It takes eight men, who are known as “tiraboleiros”.
-To swing it.
-It weighs 53 kg and measures 1.50 metres; hanging from a height of 20 metres it picks up great speed.
-A spectacle to witness.
+One of the most famous and popular symbols of the Cathedral of Santiago de Compostela is the Botafumeiro (“incense burner).
+Hanging by a system of pulleys from the main dome of the Cathedral and swings toward the side naves.
+Eight men known as “tiraboleiros” are required to swing it.
+Weighing 53 kg and measuring 1.50 meters hanging from a height of 20 meters.
+Picking up great speed it is a spectacle to witness.

 The Botafumeiro operates during the following Solemnities (formal, social ceremonies)

 - The Apparition of the Apostle-Clavijo: 23 May

 - The Martyrdom of Saint James: 25 July